 I read gobs of reviews and dithered over where I needed to compromise.
 I bought a few different pairs but ultimately decided to keep these ones.
-Having a convertible pair was a critical for me since photography is a core component of travel for me and I knew I’d be needing to take pictures constantly.
+Having one “convertible” pair was a critical need for me since photography is a key component of travel for me and I knew I’d be needing to take pictures constantly.
 Overall I was super happy with these ones and they’re really affordable.

 Update: I got this cute and super warm/comfy hat for my recent summer trip to Iceland and it was great.
 Still a little awkward with the bun I always wear but kept me warm and it’s adorable (multiple colors available).

-- I packed a carry-on rollaboard suitcase (my standby TravelPro) and bought this Osprey Celeste backpack as my carry-on.
-I’m not a backpack person but it made far more sense when navigating icy sidewalks and trekking through snow during Northern Lights tours.
+- I packed all this in my trusty life partner carry-on suitcase and bought an Osprey daypack as my carry-on.
+I’m not a backpack person but it made far more sense when wearing a heavy coat, navigating icy sidewalks, and trekking through snow during Northern Lights tours.

 - Extra batteries for your camera!!!
 The intense cold will kill your batteries so you need at least double the amount of extra batteries that you’d normally bring.
 I had 5 or 6 to be safe, and since I was doing long exposures at night trying to capture the Northern Lights, I definitely went through at least 4 per day.

-- External battery charger – I use this Jackery one and it’s okay but I’m not completely in love with it.
-I just haven’t found another one that’s better.
-It holds a lot of charge and isn’t too bulky or heavy.
+- External battery charger – I use this Anker one that holds a lot of charge and isn’t too bulky or heavy.

 - A legit tripod!
 I didn’t, and regretted it.
 Now, the good thing is that some Northern Lights tour companies will provide these for you, so make sure to ask.
 If they won’t, it’s worth investing in a decent travel one if Northern Lights photography is something you care about.
 This is my new favorite, took it to Petra.

 - A super insulated water/hot beverage bottle for keeping cocoa or other drinks hot during long hours in the snow chasing the Northern Lights.
-This bottle wasn’t totally perfect (I struggled with a little messiness around the seal when I repeatedly took the lid on and off), but it really did the job on keeping things warm.
+Lifesaver at 3am when you’ve been sitting in the snow for hours.

 - I’d read that you should have goggles for dog sledding.
 I bought some (these came highly recommended and seemed good quality) but decided ultimately not to pack them since they took up so much space.
 Thankfully, we had the most gorgeous morning for dog sledding so nothing was really flying at our faces and we didn’t need them.
 But if you feel you should have them, I’d recommend these.